-- POLICY 4) The Agency may fund the development and implementation of Community Policing Innovations. - POLICY 5) The Plan may construct a new police department as long as the construction or expansion is contemplated as part of a Community Policing Innovation and Redevelopment.
+POLICY 5) The Plan may construct a new police department as long as the construction or expansion is contemplated as part of a Community Policing Innovation and Redevelopment.

-- TASK 1) The Governing Body shall consider delegating Community Policing Innovations as a responsibility of the Agency. - TASK 2) CRA Advisory Board may determine that Community Policing Innovations is a recommended power necessary to Agency Goals. - TASK 3) Based on the Agency Advisory Board recommendation, the Agency Board may determine and recommend to the Governing Body that Community Policing Innovations are a power necessary to the Agency's Goal.

-TASK 4) Develop a Community Policing Innovations Plan (CPIP) that includes:

-- 1. Align with Agency mandates.

-- 2. Five year line item budget of estimated expenses.

-- 3. Five year estimated performance benchmarks, preferably based on specific crimes currently recorded by the police department.

-- 4. A data collection and analysis methodology.

-- 5. A reporting schedule.

-- 6. Alignment with other Agency goals, projects and programs including, but not limited to:

-- 1. Residential Rehabilitation programs.

-- 2. Commercial Development.

-- 3. Parks and recreation.

-- 4. Festivals and other events.
+- TASK 1) The Governing Body shall consider delegating Community Policing Innovations as a responsibility of the Agency. - TASK 2) CRA Advisory Board may determine that Community Policing Innovations is a recommended power necessary to Agency Goals. - TASK 3) Based on the Agency Advisory Board recommendation, the Agency Board may determine and recommend to the Governing Body that Community Policing Innovations are a power necessary to the Agency's Goal. - TASK 4) Develop a Community Policing Innovations Plan (CPIP) that includes: - TASK 5) Align with Agency mandates. - TASK 6) Five year line item budget of estimated expenses. - TASK 7) Five year estimated performance benchmarks, preferably based on specific crimes currently recorded by the police department. - TASK 8) A data collection and analysis methodology. - TASK 9) A reporting schedule. - TASK 10) Alignment with other Agency goals, projects and programs including, but not limited to: - 1.
+Residential Rehabilitation programs. - 2.
+Commercial Development. - 3.
+Parks and recreation. - 4.
+Festivals and other events.